Nemo-37/OQRA2S/README.md

-# Optional Quick Response Air Safety System - OQRA2S
+# Optional Quick Response Safety System - OQR2S

 This project was devised to solve the problem of human safety in hard-to-reach places and more.
 This project is a complex of various systems that provides the ability to have increased safety in various situations.
 The project involves working in completely different places and “elements”.